Web-transcendence/Dev/README.md

 ~~◦ Minor module: Monitoring system.~~

-◦ Major module: Designing the Backend as Microservices.
+◦ Major module: Designing the Backend as Microservices.🟥
 ### • Graphics

 ~~◦ Major module: Use of advanced 3D techniques.~~